Schweizer SGS 1-21: Design and development

 Following World War II soaring in the United States was dominated by surplus two-place gliders that had been used as trainers by the military, such as the TG-1, TG-2 and TG-3.

 By the end of the war there were only about 400 gliders in the US.
 Of these only about a dozen were high performance competition sailplanes and half of these were pre-war designs.
 Schweizer Aircraft realized that if the US was to progress in the sport of soaring, that domestic mass-produced, high performance sailplanes would be needed.

 The 1-21 was designed to be the high performance sailplane of choice in the post war era.
 While design had been completed in the summer of 1946, Schweizer had not built a prototype, hoping to get sufficient orders to make it worthwhile.

 Two orders were received as a result of the publicity in Soaring.
 One was from Dick Comey and the other from David Stacy, both members of the Harvard Glider Club.
 The company decided that these two orders were sufficient to proceed with production.
-The 1-21's price was set at USD$2750.
+The 1-21's price was set at USD2750.

 The 1-21 was of all-metal construction and incorporated some innovative features, including: